isomerpages/govtech-stp/_health-control-measures/01c-SHN-swab.md

 For those with extenuating circumstances, such as medical conditions or mobility issues that make it difficult for them to stay at their own accommodation or at an SHN Dedicated Facility (SDF), they should provide the details in this form at <https://go.gov.sg/shnhotelneeds>.

-View a video below on SHN requirements and click here for a health advisory for persons placed on SHN.
+View a video below on SHN requirements and click [here](https://www.moh.gov.sg/docs/librariesprovider5/2019-ncov/moh-health-advisory-for-persons-issued-stay-home-notice-(170820)-(cleaned).pdf) for a health advisory for persons placed on SHN.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6cgI5bfHpQ4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>